 As shown in Figure 5.1.3-1:

-1. The Media Application Providers (AP) provisions the split-rendering through M1.
+1. The Media Application Provider (MAP) provisions the split-rendering through M1.

 2. In the use cases in which the MAP is involved in the media delivery, the M2 interface is used for this purpose.